 But many people have negative biopsies over a period of many years, then finally have a positive one.
 In the meantime they are labeled gluten sensitive, and often not taken seriously.

 Gluten-sensitive enteropathy is a medical term.
 Enteropathy is a pathology, or disease, of the intestine.
-So in this case it’s an intestinal problem associated with gluten sensitivity.
+So in this case it’s an intestinal problem associated with sensitivity to gluten.

 I’ve seen this term used as a synonym for Celiac Disease, and I’ve heard it used to describe a range of conditions from mild inflammation of the intestines to Celiac Disease itself.